akdev5/gatsby-blog/README.md

 1.  **Start developing.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into your site’s directory and start it up.

     ```shell
+    npm install
     gatsby develop
     ```